I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iminiportwavepcistream-getposition.md

 <p>Audio hardware that internally buffers a portion of a playback or capture stream might make a precise position reading more difficult to obtain.
 In this case, the driver should estimate the current position as accurately as possible.
 For example, if an audio device prefetches the playback stream into an internal buffer, the driver might need to take both the buffer size and timing information into account in order to properly estimate the play position.</p>

 <p>The WavePci port driver implements a property handler for <a href="https://msdn.microsoft.com/library/windows/hardware/ff537297">KSPROPERTY_AUDIO_POSITION</a>.
 This property handler calls the <code>GetPosition</code> method to obtain the current play or record position from the miniport driver.
-For more information, see <a href="NULL">Audio Position Property</a>. </p>
+For more information, see <a href="https://msdn.microsoft.com/893fea84-9136-4107-96d2-8a4e2ab7bd2a">Audio Position Property</a>. </p>

 ## -requirements
 <table>